mrworf/snapmaker-prusa/README.md

 Also, I have the SM2.0 enclosure as well which might impact your prints if you don't.
 Have not tested to see if that makes a big difference.
 Feel free to let me know.

+# How to use

+These profiles are exported as config bundles and then split into the specific parts.
+As such, to import them choose "File" > "Import" > "Import Config Bundle" and import each config.
+It will not work if you choose "Import Config".

+# Contributing

+To avoid having duplicates of printers/print configs, please split your configs while using "Export Config Bundle".
+You can tell the sections in the config bundle since they are separated by a line enclosed in square brackets (`[]`).
+See e.g. [SnapMaker A350](Snapmaker%20A350/Snapmaker%20A350.ini) config as an example section extracted from a config bundle.
+Note how there is only one section (the `[printer:SnapMaker2 A350]` section) in that file.

 # Profiles

 If you add additional profiles, please add them to this section